aaronaddleman/aaronaddleman.github.io/_posts/2016-10-21-emacs-server.md

 brew install emacs --with-cocoa --with-gnutls --with-imagemagick --with-dbus --with-librsvg --with-mailutils
 ```

-After installation, start the process in the backgroun with the following:
+After installation, start the process in the background with the following:

 ```
 /usr/local/bin/emacs --daemon